rogerbinns/apsw/doc/pysqlite.rst

     taking positional and keyword arguments
   - Converting data types going into and out of SQlite
   - Detailed query information
+  - Tracing individual SQL statements in a block, or overall summary for the block

 * sqlite3 swallows exceptions in your callbacks making it far harder to debug problems.
 That also prevents you from raising exceptions in